Where it all started...

 Let's Do This - Pogie Lites V1.0

 We weren't sewists or inventors.
-We had full-time jobs, plus running BIKEIOWA on the side and racing.
+We had full-time jobs, plus running BIKEIOWA on the side, plus training, racing and hosting events.

 Scott couldn't find what he wanted.
 He wanted a pogie that was lighter weight, flexible and packable.

 He didn't want to be locked into one hand position.